What are the meaning, definition, and advantages of Green Human Resources Management?

 - Overall, to push for an environmental protection mindset on a company’s workforce, wishing that it acts consciously today and is alert for opportunities to become more sustainable in the future.

-Green Human Resources Management – Compensation and Reward management
+Green Human Resources Management – Compensation and Benefits (Comp & Ben)

-Green compensation and reward management aim to recognize the contribution of employees in the creation of a more sustainable company.
-It is the result of the success of employees in their ecological performance appraisal and the proof that a company’s strategic sustainability goals are being mirrored and accomplished (at least up to some degree) from the top to the bottom.
+Simply put, Green Comp and Ben recognizes the contribution of employees in the creation of a more sustainable company.
+It is the result of the success of employees in their performance (PM) and works as proof that a company’s strategic sustainability goals are being accomplished (at least up to some degree).
 There are three different types of rewards:

 - Monetary-based rewards – in the form of salary increase, cash incentives, and bonuses;

-Nevertheless, it is important to keep in mind that such a system with effective monetary incentives can be challenging to develop has is it hard to accurately and fairly evaluate environmental behaviors and performance across organizations.
+It is nevertheless important to keep in mind that such a system with effective monetary incentives can be challenging to develop as a fair and accurate evaluation of environmental behaviors and performance can be hard to do.

-Green Human Resources Management – Employee Relations & Ways of going green
+Green Human Resources Management – Ways of going green

-- To reduce waste: using porcelain mugs and glasses for tea and coffee; promoting the 3R’s reduce, reuse and recycle; using electronic archives and electronic signatures to avoid wasting paper.
+And then, of course, the basics: encouraging the use of porcelain mugs and glasses for tea and coffee; promoting the 5R’s (refuse, reduce, repair, reuse, and recycle) at the office; or using electronic archives and electronic signatures to avoid wasting paper.

 Green Human Resources Management – Leaving the Company